In budget turning point, Biden conceding smaller price tag

 Asked how he would trim $1 trillion from his initial plan, Biden said, “My objective is to get everything that I campaigned on passed."
 He added, “It won’t all happen at once.”
 That seemed to suggest that some initiatives in the bill might not begin right away or might last only temporarily to save money.

-Asked if there would be “means testing,” or limits on the incomes of people who would qualify for initiatives, the president said, "Sure.”
+He also said he expected the measure to include means testing, or limits on the incomes of people who would qualify for initiatives.
 Some moderates have wanted to impose such limits on some programs.

 The social and environment bill is the heart of Biden’s push to beef up federal efforts to help families and slow global warming.